nortikin/sverchok/docs/nodes/pulga_physics/pulga_angle_force.rst

 This node creates a force to be applied with the Pulga Physics Solver node.

-The node will apply a force to preserve the defined angles between edges
+The node will apply a force to preserve the defined angles between edges or polygons

 Input